GetStream/vg/README.md

 Compiling will still work, but `go list github.com/...` will not list your package.
 Other than that there are also issues when using `delve` ([#11](https://github.com/GetStream/vg/issues/11)).
-Because of these issues it is not recommended to use virtualgo in full isolation mode without `bindfs` installed.
+Because of these issues it is NOT RECOMMENDED to use virtualgo in full isolation mode without `bindfs` installed.

 ## Using a virtualgo workspace with an IDE (e.g. Gogland)